 If you liked this post, you may like some of these other strawberry recipes too…

-- 3 cupshomemade strawberry jam or store-bought strawberry jam
+- 3 cups Strawberry jam Homemade or store-bought strawberry jam

 - In a small bowl, add 1 tsp sugar, yeast and milk.
 Keep this mixture aside for about 15 minutes until it becomes foamy.

 - In a deep mixing bowl, add flour, sugar, egg yolks, butter, vanilla extract and yeast mixture.
 Mix everything with a thick plastic spoon until you have a sticky mixture.

 - Dump this mixture onto your floured countertop and start kneading until you form a dough ball that's not sticky any more (takes about 10-15 minutes).
 I had to add some additional flour at this point to help with all that kneading.
 The dough should eventually bounce back when poked with a finger.

 - Oil a bowl and place this dough ball in it.
 Cover with saran wrap and keep it in a warm area and allow the dough to rise for 1½ hours.
 (I keep the bowl inside my oven- Don't turn it on though!)

 - Now, flour your countertop again and roll out the dough at a thickness of ¼ inches.
 Use a round cutter to cut out circular pieces.

 - Cover these circles with saran wrap and allow them to rise for about 15 minutes.